 There has been a peptide nucleic acid mediated PCR based test available for years that can identify the KIT D816V mutation in peripheral blood, and it has been able to detect the mutation in 44% of systemic mastocytosis patients tested.14 A newer test, an allele-specific oligonucleotide qPCR test, has proven to be much more sensitive and reliable.
 Patients with indolent systemic mastocytosis with skin involvement, for example, were found to have the KIT D816V mutation 92% of the time using the newer allele-specific qPCR blood test.14

 Knowing the KIT mutation status can be very important when considering therapeutic options such as new medications and chemotherapy.
 The development of the allele-specific qPCR test will make peripheral blood KIT testing more widely available in the near future.
-More information on the use of KIT mutation testing in mast cell disorders (including potential use in prognosis and is available in published recommendations from the European Competence Network on Mastocytosis.
+More information on the use of KIT mutation testing in mast cell diseases (including potential use in prognosis and is available in published recommendations from the European Competence Network on Mastocytosis (ECNM).

 Routine and Follow-up Testing for Systemic Mastocytosis (SM) and Smoldering SM